 Direct Aid Program (DAP)

-Through the Direct Aid Program (DAP), the Australian High Commission in New Delhi supports small-scale, sustainable grassroots development projects in India and Bhutan with grants of up to 10 lakh INR or BTN equivalent.
+The Australian High Commission in New Delhi supports small-scale, sustainable development projects in north India and Bhutan, with grants typically up to 10 lakh INR or BTN equivalent.
 The Australian Consulate-Generals in Mumbai and Chennai are responsible for the DAP programs in central and south India.

 Who is eligible to apply?